-In this Betterment Everyday Savings review, we’ll explain how the account works, explore the best ways to use it, and determine if it is a good fit for your savings needs.
+In this Betterment Everyday Cash Reserve review, we’ll explain how the account works, explore the best ways to use it, and determine if it is a good fit for your savings needs.
 Enjoy!

-Betterment Everyday Savings is a straightforward way to help you save and reach your financial goals.
+Betterment Everyday Cash Reserve is a straightforward way to help you save and reach your financial goals.
 It boasts one of the top interest rates of any high-yield savings account and gives you more bang for your buck than traditional banking options.

-Still, since it’s a relatively new product, you might not be familiar with Betterment’s Everyday savings account.
+Still, since it’s a relatively new product, you might not be familiar with Betterment’s Everyday Cash Reserves account.
 Although the company primarily focuses on robo-advisor investment services, they’re no stranger to helping account holders save their money.

-The Betterment Everyday Savings account is an upgrade to the Smart Saver account which was previously offered.
+The Betterment Everyday Cash Reserve account is an upgrade to the Smart Saver account which was previously offered.
 With the old account, they put your money into low-risk investments, and your cash wasn’t FDIC-insured.
-However, they’re transitioning all of their current Smart Saver accounts to the new and improved Everyday Savings, and they’re hitting the ground running.
+However, they’re transitioning all of their current Smart Saver accounts to the new and improved Everyday Cash Reserve, and they’re hitting the ground running.

 With interest rates like that, it’s no secret that moving your money to Betterment Everyday is a smart move.
 After all, why wouldn’t you want to earn more from your money by doing nothing at all?